-Barnet Homes is an Arms-Length Management Organisation (ALMO) which is wholly owned by the London Borough of Barnet and is incorporated in England (04948659).
+Barnet Homes is an Arms-Length Management Organisation (ALMO) that is wholly-owned by the London Borough of Barnet and is incorporated in England (04948659).
 The registered address is 3rd Floor, 2 Bristol Avenue, London, NW9 4EW.

 It is a member of The Barnet Group Limited.
 The Barnet Group includes Barnet Homes Limited, Your Choice (Barnet) Limited, TBG Open Door Limited (‘Opendoor Homes’), Bumblebee Lettings Limited, and TBG Flex Limited.